-PLEASE NOTE FOR THE SPRING 2020 SEMESTER:
+PLEASE NOTE FOR THE SPRING 2020 SEMESTER

-The university requirement of C or better in English 250 went into effect with the Fall 2018 (2018-2019 ISU Catalog).
+The University requirement of C or better in English 250 went into effect fall 2018 (2018-2019 Iowa State University Catalog).

-Below is the Catalog in Effect policy from the current ISU Catalog (2020-2021).
+Below is the “Catalog in Effect” policy from the current Iowa State University Catalog (2022-2023).
 The statement about “enrollment” is interpreted to be enrollment at any college/university after graduation from high school.

 Student must retake English 250 if they fail to receive a C or better grade.
 No exceptions.

 If you have any further questions about this university requirement, please contact your College Student Services Director.